The Imam's Army: Summary

 The book deals with the religious community of the Turkish Islamic preacher and former imam Fethullah Gülen, usually referred to as the Gülen movement.
 This fact has led to suspicions that Şık was arrested due to the book's contents, rather than his involvement in the alleged Ergenekon organization, which he has worked as a journalist to expose.

 The co-author of Ahmet Şık's earlier books on Ergenekon, Ertuğrul Mavioğlu, made a summary of the book.

 In the book, there are long passages on the life of Fethullah Gülen, already contained in many articles and books, but the book offers further details on the conflict between Necmettin Erbakan and the Nationalist Movement Party (MHP).
 The book also presents confessions of one of the founders of the Akyazılı Foundation that in 1966 became the basis for the establishment of the Gülen movement.
 The book also explains how Gülen developed schools and made use of certain media institutions.

 Relating to the government of the ruling Justice and Development Party (AKP), the book details the installment of members of the Gülen community into the Turkish bureaucracy.
 The question is asked whether the community includes most members of the armed unit of the police.
 The Democratic Turkey Forum has translated some passages of the book into English.

 In his draft book, Şık draws heavily on other sources, including quoting extensively from intelligence reports from before the AKP came to power in 2002 and more recent work by other journalists and analysts.
 Proponents of Gülen have said that "the book aims to create a sensation, rather than provide objective information".

-New section analyzing 2016 Turkish coup d'état attempt was added to the newer versions of the book.
+A new section analyzing the 2016 Turkish coup d'état attempt was added to the newer versions of the book.
 In this section Şık talks about lack of unity inside the military and concludes the coup d'état attempt as two reactionary forces fighting for control.